codewars/docs/content/languages/cpp/authoring/index.md

 //... testing logic
 ```

-Standard library also contains some functions which can be helpful when generating random inputs:
+The standard library also contains some functions which can be helpful when generating random inputs:

 - [`std::shuffle`](https://www.cplusplus.com/reference/algorithm/shuffle/) - randomly rearranges elements in range using generator.
 - [`std::sample`](https://en.cppreference.com/w/cpp/algorithm/sample) - randomly selects elements from the sequence, without replacement.